Not everyone needs a painful, drawn-out divorce.

 If the breakup was fairly amicable and you’ve agreed who gets what, you and your partner may not want to “lawyer up” and take on the costs of hiring a full legal team.

-In the case of an uncontested divorce, there’s a much simpler path to consider — filing for divorce online.
+In the case of an uncontested divorce, there’s a much simpler path to consider — filing for divorce online with the help of DIY services.

 This probably sounds crazy.
 The thing is, online divorce has become rather common.